-iDE at Concordia During The UN’s 80th Meeting
+iDE at Concordia During the UN’s 80th Meeting

 International Development Enterprises (iDE) joined heads of state, business leaders, and leading civil society organizations in New York City, during the 80th United Nations General Assembly Week (UNGA), to advance solutions that place entrepreneurs at the center of climate resilience and sustainable development.